-Currently, we have two business segments: Network services and systems integration business segment and ATM operation business segment.
-Network services and systems integration business segment is comprised of: Internet connectivity, WAN services, outsourcing services, Systems integration and Equipment sales.
+Currently, we have two business segments: a network services and systems integration business segment and an ATM operation business segment.
+Our network services and systems integration business segment comprises: Internet connectivity services, WAN services, outsourcing services, Systems integration and Equipment sales.

-The following tables present net revenues and operating income (loss) for fiscal years 2010, 2011 and 2012 by segment.
+The following tables present net revenues and operating income (loss) for fiscal years 2011, 2012 and 2013 by segment.